Haunted Mississippi

 Vicksburg, MS

-Lakemont is an antebellum mansion in Vicksburg's historic district built c.1830-1835 by Judge William Lake — a Vicksburg lawyer who served as a Mississippi state senator, US Congressman, and member of the Confederate Congress in 1861.
+Lakemont is an antebellum mansion in Vicksburg's historic district built c.1830-1835 by Judge William Lake — a Vicksburg lawyer who served as a Mississippi state senator and US Congressman, and who was a candidate for the Confederate Congress in 1861 when he was killed in a duel before the election.
 Sources cite 1103 Main Street as the address; the wrought-iron gate to the property still bears damage attributed to a Union cannon shell during the 1863 Siege of Vicksburg.

 $ All Ages Family: High